Yuwuko/Yuuko/README.md

 - __delcc \<name\>__ will delete a custom command.

 - __\<command\>__ will execute a custom command. (__double invocation__)

+### Music

+- __play \<track\>__ will automatically make the bot join the voice channel you are in (must be in one) and start playback.
+If there is currently a track playing, it will instead add it to the queue.
+If you provide a playlist link, it will add the whole playlist to the queue. (track is optional and issuing this command without one will resume playback if paused)

+- __pause__ will pause playback.

+- __stop__ will stop playback, remove the queue and ask the bot to leave the channel.

+- __skip__ will skip the current track.

+- __shuffle__ will shuffle the current queue.

+- __track__ will give information about the current track.

+- __queue__ will display the current queue.

 ## Other features